Otterrr/fitness_project_ms4/README.md

 # Credits

-* [Code Institute](https://learn.codeinstitute.net/courses) - specifically The Mini Project task_manager.
+* [Code Institute](https://learn.codeinstitute.net/courses) - specifically The Boutique Ado ecommerce project.
 * [BOOTSTRAP](https://getbootstrap.com/)

 Various functions and code snippets were adapted upon from the mini-project as well as bootstrap.
 All code where appropriate was typed by hand and functions and variables were renamed for my own project.